 There are two pieces of criteria that are vital for making sure that you choose the right printer resolution.
 The first is understanding if your industry, or the application you’re working on, have specific label requirements.
 Some industries, such as the medical, require incredibly specific requirements, so make sure that the printer you have is the right one.

-Now you know how important barcode dpi is; it is the make or break of your barcode, so you need to make sure that you make the right decisions.
-At GSM Barcoding, we understand how important it is to get the best equipment for your business, which is why we are able to provide high-quality Zebra label printers so that you can get the very best barcodes every time.
+Now you know how important barcode DPI is; it is the make or break of your barcode, so you need to make sure that you make the right decisions.
+At GSM Barcoding, we understand how important it is to get the best equipment for your business, which is why we are able to provide high-quality barcode label printing technology so that you can get the very best barcodes every time.

 To learn more about this and the technologies that can help you stand apart from the competition, increase your productivity and improve your warehousing, download the full, free report below: